Malchus: Literature and arts

 Thornton Wilder wrote a short play entitled, "The Servant's Name Was Malchus"; it appears in the collection The Angel That Troubled the Waters and Other Plays.

 The Fire Gospel, a 2008 novel by Michel Faber, centers on the discovery of the fictional lost gospel of Malchus.

 Malchus is portrayed by Paul Brightwell in the 2013 TV miniseries The Bible.

 In the 2004 Mel Gibson film The Passion of the Christ, Malchus is represented as an armed member of the temple guard.
 In this depiction, Jesus heals Malchus' wounded ear, leaving the latter to stay behind sitting dumbfounded in a state of disbelief, suggesting a possible conversion to Christianity.

 Isak Dinesen in The Deluge at Norderney (the first of Seven Gothic Tales) relates a story about Simon Peter wherein he uses the memory of cutting off Malchus' ear "to control his temper".

-Touch by John Ferguson portrays Malchus as a Roman soldier sent by Pilate to spy on the Sanhedrin.
+The book Touch by John Ferguson portrays Malchus as a Roman soldier sent by Pilate to spy on the Sanhedrin.
 Malchus is then sent by Caiaphas to spy on Jesus and his followers.